 - Running on foot: 42,2 km (+ 1400m of vertical drop)

 Swimming is done at Lake Maggiore, the cycling sector starts from Ascona and along the 180km where competitors must ascend 3 ports over 2000m the Gotthard Pass, the Furka Pass (roof of the race with 2436m) and the Grimsel Pass.
-In total there are more than 4000m of positive height difference until arriving at the town of Brienz, where the marathon begins.
+In total they are more than 4000m of positive height difference until arriving at the town of Brienz, where the marathon begins.

 Photo: Facebook Suixtri